The first time you picked up a dumbbell, your instinctual reaction was to curl it, right?

-Visualize the rope as a Christmas cracker and try to pull them as far away from each other as possible whilst keeping the elbows tight to the body.
+TIP: At full extension of the arms, you can get a great contraction in the triceps by turning the wrist away from the body and pulling the ropes apart.
+Think of the rope as a Christmas cracker and try to pull the ends as far away from each other as possible whilst keeping the elbows tight to the body.

-A reason many people fail to fully develop their triceps is because they don’t know how to properly target the long head of the triceps.
+One reason why many people fail to fully develop their triceps is that they don’t know how to properly target the long head of the triceps.

-The long head gets under stimulated when it acts as an elbow extensor when the shoulder is adducted or extended, therefore the long head needs to be hit with overhead work.
+The long head is actually understimulated when it acts as an elbow extensor when the shoulder is adducted or extended, which is why overhead work is needed.

-My recommendation when looking to add mass to the arms would be to use the double handed variation as you will be able to use more weight whilst still safely getting a good stretch on the eccentric portion of the movement.
+When looking to add mass to the arms, using the double-handed variation is probably better as you’ll be able to use more weight while still safely getting a good stretch on the eccentric portion of the movement.

 b) Slightly move the weight between both hands to comfortably allow it to rest in the palm of your hands with thumbs reaching around the bar – your palms should be facing the ceiling.
 Prepare yourself to breathe in during the upcoming movement.